RAHAMNIabdelkaderseifelislem/RAHAMNIabdelkaderseifelislem/README.md

 - Preparing for the **AI Agents Hackathon**, building a personalized AI Agent that automates business plan generation, marketing strategies, and task delegation.

 ---

+### 🌱 Learning & Growth:
+I'm currently focused on mastering **backend optimizations**, improving **AI model efficiency**, and scaling **cloud infrastructure** for large-scale deployments.
+Always eager to collaborate on interesting and innovative projects!

+---